 - Some foods are statistically associated with reduced disease and greater life expectancy.
 Although we have trouble explaining how they may make us healthy, many folks believe that these are healthy foods and belong in our diet.
-The following articles discuss three prime examples: nuts, coffee and alcohol:
+The following articles discuss some prime examples: nuts, coffee, alcohol and the garlic family:

 – Crazy for Nuts, or Just Crazy?